BladeZhenLei/Homepage/README.md

 Welcome to my homepage where I show all the fun things (in my opinion) about mathematics!

-In my repos there are mixed things but mostly are about machine learning, finance, physics and maths.
+In my repos there are mixed things but mostly about machine learning, finance, physics and maths.

 See
 <br/>